victor-fisyuk/messaging-microservices-demo/README.md

 http://localhost:8080/api/messages/message/outbox

 You will be redirected to the login page.
 Use one of the following users - _victor.fisyuk_, _john.doe_ (use _secret_ as password).

+By default, there are no messages.
+You could send new messages using Postman collection _postman_collection.json_.
+You could also update user profiles using Postman.